Lavine420/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printing result of power divied by divide
+display result of Breath to the power Love